jhedstrom/drupalextension/doc/subcontexts.rst

 Disable autoloading
 -------------------
-Autoloading can be disabled in the behat.yml file temorarily with the
+Autoloading can be disabled in the behat.yml file temporarily with the
 following:

 .. literalinclude:: _static/snippets/behat-auto.yml